ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

 ## **Overview**

 This module will introduce you to (graphical) pangenomics and walk you through a pangenomics pipeline.
-Specifically, you will learn how to build a pangenome graph, map reads to the graph, call variants on the mapped reads, and visualize the graph.
+Specifically, you will learn how to build a pangenome graph, index the graph for analysis, map reads to the graph, call variants on the mapped reads, and visualize the graph.
-All analyses will be performed on the Google Cloud Platform.
+All analyses will be performed on the Google Cloud Platform (GCP).
 The estimated cost for the complete module is $?